laminas/getlaminas.org/data/blog/2025/2025-06-06-laminas-mvc-is-retiring.md

 Basically, anything you can do with Laminas MVC can be done easier and better with Mezzio.

-### How to migrate from Laminas MVC to Mezzio
+### How to Migrate from Laminas MVC to Mezzio

-A laminas-mvc based application can be prepared to make the migration to Mezzio easier.
-The middleware and request handlers can already be used in the existing laminas-mvc application, which can then be adapted.
-The second step in the migration concerns the aging dependencies in legacy projects, some of which may already be discontinued, so their functionality needs to be replaced.

-The best course of action is to open a topic of discussion on the [Laminas discourse forum](https://discourse.laminas.dev/) or [Laminas github discussions](https://github.com/orgs/laminas/discussions).
-More often than not your application needs to be analyzed to figure out a customized solution.
+There is no "One-size-fits-all" approach to migrating an MVC application to Mezzio.
+Some of the possible approaches include:

+- Slowly migrating controllers to middleware pipelines using [laminas-mvc-middleware](https://docs.laminas.dev/laminas-mvc-middleware/).
+- Wrapping the entire application in middleware to implement the strangler pattern.
+- Performing a complete re-write of the application layer.

+The approach chosen depends on many factors such as how much coupling to framework code exists in your codebase and whether you have practiced dependency injection as your application has evolved.

+The [Laminas discourse forum](https://discourse.laminas.dev/) is always available for community Q and A.

 ### Additional resources